 R (boy, aged 11): he’d be like ‘oh I like it’ (wink wink)

-Some of those who were skeptical of the YouTuber’s interest believed that YouTubers act like market researchers.
+Some of those who were sceptical of the YouTuber’s interest believed that YouTubers act like market researchers.
 They do so by gathering viewers’ ideas, which “might be better than the ones they (the brand/influencer) had”, so that the brand can create better future campaigns.
 Indeed, advertisements that are targeted, such as those tailored to viewers preferences, are found to be particularly impactful [81,82].
 In addition, many recognized that viewers would need to purchase Nutella in order to share these images and recipe ideas and so sales of Nutella would increase.
 When exploring children’s understanding of the competition to win a jar of Nutella, a few believed that it plants the idea of obtaining Nutella so that when unsuccessful, a viewer would purchase a jar instead.
 This is perhaps especially likely given that Nutella is inexpensive, as is common for prizes on social media HFSS brand pages [83].

 3.2.2.
 Influencer Marketing Impacts the Influencer